 1. Create consistent high-quality content

 This goes beyond saying that you need to produce high-quality content in order to grab the attention of people.
 Social media for real estate is highly visual in terms of content.
 Churn out professional images and videos showcasing properties.
-This can include posting photos of houses and other properties, high-resolution videos, as well as 3D tour elements.
+This can include video content of houses and other properties, high-quality photos, as well as 3D tour elements.
 If possible, try shooting drone shots of properties that reveal the surroundings of properties.
 They are insanely popular at the moment and drive a lot of engagement on social media for real estate owners.

 Along with creating high-quality content, it is also necessary to be active on social media.
 You cannot just post once in a while and expect to get results and engagement on your accounts.
 You need to be consistent and post frequently so as to keep your presence fresh in the minds of your audience.
 Every social media platform demands different levels of posting – On Twitter, you can post twice or thrice a day.
 On Instagram, posting once a day or once in two days can produce ideal results.
 While on Facebook, you can get away with posting once a week.